-unearned finance income The difference between: (a) the gross investment in the lease; and (b) the net investment in the lease. unguaranteed residual value That portion of the residual value of the underlying asset , the realisation of which by a lessor is not assured or is guaranteed solely by a party related to the lessor. variable lease payments The portion of payments made by a lessee to a lessor for the right to use an underlying asset during the lease term that varies because of changes in facts or circumstances occurring after the commencement date , other than the passage of time.

-Terms defined in other Standards and used in this Standard with the same meaning contract An agreement between two or more parties that creates enforceable rights and obligations. useful life The period over which an asset is expected to be available for use by an entity; or the number of production or similar units expected to be obtained from an asset by an entity.
+unearned finance income The difference between: (a) the gross investment in the lease; and (b) the net investment in the lease. unguaranteed residual value That portion of the residual value of the underlying asset , the realisation of which by a lessor is not assured or is guaranteed solely by a party related to the lessor. variable lease payments underly ion of payments made by a lessee to a lessor for the right to use an ing asset during the lease term that varies because of changes in facts or ances occurring after the commencement date , other than the passage of contract An agreement between two or more parties that creates enforceable rights and obligations. useful life The period over which an asset is expected to be available for use by an entity; or the number of production or similar units expected to be obtained from an asset by an entity.